 The living room is one of the most important rooms in the house.
-Most of us spend a lot of time eating, relaxing, watching TV and entertaining guests in it.
-In fact, the only reason why it’s not THE most important place in our home is because the all-important toilet reigns supreme (and no one can really argue with that, yes?).
+Most of us spend a lot of time eating, relaxing, watching TV and entertaining guests on it.
+In fact, the only reason why it’s not THE most important place in our home is that the all-important toilet reigns supreme (and no one can really argue with that, yes?).

 Budgeting is very important (unless you bear a “Datuk” honorific before your name) so let’s examine what are things you can skimp on and what are necessities that you should absolutely spend a bit more money on.